crankin/me2020/work/afs.md

 Later I get a call from Campbell: “Would you design our logo?”

-“No. But I’ll do your entire identity and all other materi- als, though only if you put me on the board of directors.”
+“No. But I’ll do your entire identity and all other materials, though only if you put me on the board of directors.”
 At that point I understood the value of doing free or “pro bono” work and balancing it out with sitting around the table with the actual decision-makers.

 When the Austin Film Society took over the old Austin airport hangars, that paved the way for Austin Studios, The Texas Film Hall of Fame, for which we did all aspects of branding.
 Somewhere in between, we ended up working QT Fest, otherwise known as the Quentin Tarantino Film Fest.
 Yes, I’ve an amusing QT hot-tub story.